Elias Visontay Transport and urban affairs reporter

 Oversight of drivers has developed into a significant issue for rideshare and taxi operators alike.

-Meanwhile, the point to point commission’s fresh legal action against Uber comes amid its long-term crackdown on rogue taxi drivers in NSW, following a spike in reports of drivers refusing to use meters and demanding inflated upfront fares.
+Meanwhile, the commission’s fresh legal action against Uber comes amid its long-term crackdown on rogue taxi drivers in NSW, after a spike in reports of drivers refusing to use meters and demanding inflated upfront fares.

 The commission’s introduction followed deregulation of the taxi industry in 2017.
-Following deregulation, a database of drivers who have faced disciplinary action for misconduct was discontinued.
+After deregulation, a database of drivers who have faced disciplinary action for misconduct was discontinued.

 The taxi industry are now calling for stronger regulation and reintroduction of the database to help operators weed out such drivers.